canada-ca/canada-ca.github.io/_posts/2018-02-21-Delivering-citizen-experience.markdown

 categories: category
 published: true
 lang: en
-description: Last week, public servants and members of the community gathered for a bracing master class with Gerry McGovern.
+description: Blog post by the Honourable Scott Brison, President of the Treasury Board.
 ---

 <b>Blog post by the Honourable Scott Brison, President of the Treasury Board</b>